CONTACT

 The worksite center is often not available for remote employees and dependents.
 Telemedicine, quickly becoming a mainstream method of care delivery, can address this issue.
 Telemedicine, via telephonic and two way video communication, can allow patients to receive medical evaluation and treatment.
 Not only can this be offered to members that do not have access to the on-site center, but also members with access to the center have a resource for after hours care.

+The center offers year round, on-site, integrated wellness programs that cannot only drive participation, but are very effective in modifying healthy lifestyle behaviors amongst members.
+Clinicians are being cross-trained as certified health coaches and up to 15% of the visits to the center are being utilized as purely health coaching sessions.
 In summary, employers are looking for employee health solutions that offer a one-stop shop for effective health care cost containment.
 The next generation of worksite centers promises to offer just this.
 The on-site center builds trust and relationships with members, which facilitates engagement in wellness, disease management, and patient advocacy programs driving improved outcomes and lower costs.

 Tuesday, November 8 2011